prxcmon/prxcmon.github.io/pages/notes.md

 # Notes

-Some interesting notes or guides that I will add here. _Keep an eye out for the new updates!_
+Some interesting guides that I will add here. _Keep an eye out for the new updates!_

 {% assign categories = site.notes | group_by: "category" %}